Simple sending using rsyslog

 Test the connection

-You can make sure that the events are being forwarded to the Relay by using the logger command to write test messages to the system log.
+You can make sure that the events are being forwarded to the Relay by using the logger command to write testing messages to the system log.